-The Action Plan is reviewed and updated annually and an annual Highlights Report is produced to show the continuous improvements occurring across a range of Council activities.
+The Action Plan is reviewed and updated every three years and an annual Highlights Report is produced to show the continuous improvements occurring across a range of Council activities.

 You can access the current Action Plan, Highlights Report and Memorandum of Understanding between the Great Barrier Reef Marine Park Authority and Burdekin Shire Council by using the links below:

 - Reef Guardian Council Action Plan 2017-2020 - (pdf 1.02 MB)